Loading

 When Elasticsearch uses certificates to authenticate end users with a PKI realm and elasticsearch.ssl.alwaysPresentCertificate is true, proxied requests may be executed as the identity that is tied to the Kibana server.

-Paths to a PEM-encoded X.509 client certificate and its corresponding private key.
-These are used by Kibana to authenticate itself when making outbound SSL/TLS connections to Elasticsearch.
+Path to a PEM-encoded X.509 client certificate.
+This is used by Kibana to authenticate itself when making outbound SSL/TLS connections to Elasticsearch.
 For this setting to take effect, the xpack.security.http.ssl.client_authentication setting in Elasticsearch must be also be set to "required" or "optional" to request a client certificate from Kibana.

 elasticsearch.ssl.certificateAuthorities